-The Company's independent directors are led by a lead independent director, currently Richard K. Sykes, who also chairs the Corporate Governance Committee.
+The Company's independent directors are led by a lead independent director, currently Richard K. Sykes, who also chairs the Corporate Governance Committee and is a member of the Executive Committee and the Compensation Committee.
 As lead independent director, Mr. Sykes performs a variety of tasks, including:

-- Chairing executive sessions of the non-management directors; - Facilitating communication with the Board and communicating regularly with the Chairman regarding Board related matters; - · Advising the Chairman and chairs of the committees of the Board with respect to agendas; and - Ensuring that information needs relating to meetings of the Board and its committees are met.
+- Chairing executive sessions of the non-management directors; - Facilitating communication with the Board and communicating regularly with the Chairman regarding Board related matters; - Advising the Chairman and chairs of the committees of the Board with respect to agendas; and - Ensuring that information needs relating to meetings of the Board and its committees are met.